UwQ-Official/uwq-official.github.io/game-stuff/teardown/functions.md

 > ## Return value
 >
-> is running (bool) - True if it is running, false if not
+> isRunning (bool) - True if it is running, false if not

 Checks if game is being ran on specified platform.